-International students who have been admitted to ASU must go to the International Students Office (http://students.asu.edu/international/issc) located inside the 1 st floor of the Student Services Building in Room #170, with their passport and immigration documents as soon as they arrive on campus.
+International students who have been admitted to ASU must go to the International Students Office located inside the 1 st floor of the Student Services Building in Room #170, with their passport and immigration documents as soon as they arrive on campus.
 During the first week or so, carry a few photocopies of your passport's photo page; lots of offices will need a copy of this.
 Students must be enrolled as full-time students throughout the academic year (6 credit hours for TAs or RAs, and 9 credit hours for graduate students not employed by ASU).
 Passport and I-20 or DS-2019 must be kept valid at all times.
 You will also need to ask them about how to obtain a social security card.
-The ISSC website is also a great source for information ( https://global.asu.edu/).
+The ISSC website is also a great source for information.
 And don't forget that you MUST attend the mandatory international student orientation and look for dates on the orientation calendar you will be sent for New Grad Orientation.